-Types of grandparent or kinship care
+Types of grandparent care or kinship care

-There are 3 main types of grandparent or kinship care.
-The type of grandparent or kinship care you have affects the decisions you can make about the child and the financial benefits you might get.
-For example, enrolling the child in school or agreeing to a medical procedure for the child is usually easier if you have a court order.
+Your care arrangement affects the decisions you can make about the child in your care and the financial help you can get.
+For example, it affects whether you can enrol the child in school or whether you can agree to a medical procedure for the child.

 Informal arrangement